Java

 A client is created with a cluster ID and replica addresses for all replicas in the cluster.
 The cluster ID and replica addresses are both chosen by the system that starts the TigerBeetle cluster.

-Clients are thread-safe.
-But for better performance, a single instance should be shared between multiple concurrent tasks.
+Clients are thread-safe and a single instance should be shared between multiple concurrent tasks.

 Multiple clients are useful when connecting to more than one TigerBeetle cluster.